arturkappel/PoatekChallenge/README.md

 # Welcome to Artur's Poatek Internship Challenge!
 Hi!
 Here is a little summary of my challenge.
 For the number one questions please run the code in your machine to get the answer.
-For the second question the **answer** and the **code** are in the [Question 2](#question-2) of this READme.md.
+For the second question the **answer** and the **code** are in the [Question 2](#question-2) section of this READme.md.
 Hope to see you soon!

 ## Programming Languages